 For some, sustainability is still a relatively new concept, and while organizations may aspire to think and act in a sustainable way, they might be at lower levels of maturity on this journey.
 For example, the enthusiasm for meeting sustainability goals may lead some organizations to ignore or downplay the various risks that it can have for a business along the way.

 “Risk ownership” is an important concept for organizations to become familiar with, as is the need to learn how to integrate ESG risk into a risk management framework.
 The integration of climate and sustainability-related risks into the overall risk management strategy will be a focal point moving forward, with boards increasingly focusing on risk quantification.

 What steps can a business take to be more risk savvy when it comes to ESG?
 First, recruit and hire skilled professionals with expertise to manage sustainability risks.
-Second, consider creating a sustainability initiative department that works closely with other groups in the organisation.
+Second, consider creating a sustainability initiative department that works closely with other groups in the organization.
 Next, conduct sustainability risk assessments and seek to mitigate any immediate concerns that are observed, wherever possible.
 And finally, remember that all of the above can only take place through the support and active involvement of the senior leadership and the board.
 The highest levels of the business need to be committed to sustainability and establishing best practices for it, and driving that commitment across other departments.

-Sustainability is set to be at the forefront of 2022, but organisations may first need to reconfigure to build a sustainable risk mindset, along with proper structure and processes throughout the business.
+Sustainability is set to be at the forefront of 2022, but organizations may first need to reconfigure to build a sustainable risk mindset, along with proper structure and processes throughout the business.
 While planning the strategy for the next three-to-five years, senior leadership and boards will face the need to assign significant focus to sustainability, while also keeping in mind the various risks involved, alongside the potential impact of continued climate change.
-All of these factors are important drivers for change, both in organisations and in communities around the world.
+All of these factors are important drivers for change, both in organizations and in communities around the world.